-Key West and Florida Keys
+Key West and the Florida Keys

 This is South Florida: Miami, the Everglades and the Florida Keys.
-Key West is where the Florida Keys end and driving time from Miami to Key West is 3 to 4 hours one way, without stops.
+Key West is where the Florida Keys end and driving time therei is 3 or 4 hours one way without stops.

 What to See in One Day in Key West

-There’s the Mallory Square where you have to be when the sun sets and Ernest Hemingway’s home – and pretty shopping streets and a lot of restaurants.
-There is a lighthouse and the Southernmost tip of Continental US.
+There’s the Mallory Square where to be when the sun sets and of course Ernest Hemingway’s home.
+And pretty shopping streets and even prettier restaurants.
+And a lighthouse and the southernmost tip of the continental USA.

 One Day in Key West: Walking Map